Nils von Schoultz: Military career

 Following the footsteps of his father and grandfather, and in alignment with the expectations of young gentlemen in the early 19th-century, von Schoultz enlisted in the military, and passed his artillery officer's examination in May 1829.
 He excelled academically, especially with mathematics and sciences.
 Given his charming personality and his handsome appearance, he also frequented balls and other events of the high society of Stockholm at that time.

 By October 1830, however, at the age of 23, von Schoultz requested permission to resign his commission, and he was granted an honourable discharge.
 Rumours exist that this was perhaps due to serious gambling debts which von Schoultz had acquired.
 Regardless, he soon found himself in Poland, and on the side of the rebelling force which was engaged in a bloody insurrection against the Russian Empire.
-Little is known about von Schoultz’ time in Poland, but by his account he partook in the defence of Warsaw and was there when the city fell to the Imperial Russian forces on September 8, 1831, from which he was captured, although he managed to escape captivity soon after.
+Little is known about von Schoultz's time in Poland, but by his account he partook in the defence of Warsaw and was there when the city fell to the Imperial Russian forces on September 8, 1831, from which he was captured, but he managed to escape captivity soon afterward.

 By some way or another, von Schoultz made his way to France and enlisted with the newly established French Foreign Legion.
 As France had just begun its takeover of Algeria in 1830, von Schoultz was sent across the Mediterranean and participated in the ongoing conquest.
 By his account, von Schoultz claimed to have had some terrible experiences there and found himself to be disgusted with what was occurring.
 By the springtime of 1832, however, and again by some way or another, von Schoultz managed to leave the ranks of the French Foreign Legion, and he made his way to Florence, where he happily reunited with his mother and sister.

-In 1836, von Schoultz travelled to London, and then left England for the United States, where he was engaged in various commercial attempts.
+In 1836, von Schoultz travelled to London and then left England for the United States, where he was engaged in various commercial attempts.